Carleton University, School of Public Policy and Administration (SPPA) – MAPA

 Pro Bono Consulting: Not described on website

-Instructional Distribution (PEACO Profile): The table below indicates the distribution of instruction offered, based on the course assignments to subjects in the Course Map below, weighted by estimated enrolment determined by the PEACO Algorithm.
+Instructional Distribution (PEACO Profile): The table below indicates the distribution of instruction offered in academic year 2014-15, based on the course assignments to subjects in the Course Map below, weighted by estimated enrolment determined by the PEACO Algorithm.

 |Curricular Type Parameters|